Home

 The Kansas Department of Revenue states, "In order to protect against any possible violation of the self-incrimination constitutional protection, a dealer is not required to give his/her name or address when purchasing stamps and the Business Tax Bureau is prohibited from sharing any information relating to the purchase of drug tax stamps with law enforcement or anyone else.
 The stamps must be affixed to the drugs when they are seized to prevent tax liability.
 Payment of the drug tax (the purchase and affixation of stamps) is due immediately upon acquisition or possession by the dealer.
 The stamps are valid for 3 months from the date of issuance.
 If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a penalty of 100% of the assessment."

-All in all, though, drug use has stabilized statistically.
+All in all, though, illegal drug use has stabilized statistically.
 Some say that it has stabilized at a much higher-than-acceptable rate.
-Prevention, identification and treatment seem to be replacing incarceration as the main ways to deal with the national illicit drug problem.
+Prevention, identification and treatment seem to be replacing incarceration as the main ways to deal with the national illegal drug problem.